yanone/Yanone-GlyphsApp-Scripts/Contextual Kerning/README.md

 Both `LTR` and `RTL` directions are processed.
 In case of `RTL`, `IgnoreMarks` is added to the final feature code, just FYI.

 Kerning classes are used when present.
 The kerning classes of the glyph side pointing towards the cursor is used.
-This currently prevents conttextual kerning exceptions, again for the lack of a user interface.
+This currently prevents contextual kerning exceptions, again for the lack of a user interface.

 ## How it works

 Glyphs has only one dictionary to store kerning and no facility to process contextual kerning.

-These scriptlets work around that by activating a _Contextual Kerning Mode_ where the traditional kerning UI/UX of Glyphs is hijacked to edit contextual kerning for the glyph sequence currently visible in the edit view.
+These scriptlets work around that by activating a _Contextual Kerning Mode_ where the traditional kerning UI/UX of Glyphs is hijacked to edit contextual kerning for the glyph sequence currently visible in the edit view at the cursor position.

 Then, upon saving of the contextual kerning, the contextual kerning is stored in the so-called [Tokens](https://glyphsapp.com/learn/tokens) of each font master (visible in the Masters tab of Font Info at the bottom) and the original traditional kerning is restored.

 In the `kern` feature, the contextual kerning values are then accessed through the _Tokens_ by their variable name, e.g. `pos a' b c $contextualkerning;`.
+When generating the font, the tokens are expanded into their numeric values and interpolated between masters.
+This is also supported in `glyphsLib`.

 ## Usage